chasenunez/DEVO_validator/README.md

 #### 5.1 **Step 2: IT Staff Backend Validation**

-* **Automated Validation**: Once the dataset is uploaded, IT staff can run a backend Python script using Frictionless to validate the data before it's stored in EnviDat.
+* **Automated Validation**: Once the dataset is uploaded, a Python script using Frictionless to validate the data before it's stored in EnviDat.
 This could use one official EnviDat schema, or could be a collection of schema depending on the data type.

   * The script can be integrated into the EnviDat upload process.